3Angee3/Poli-Works/src/README.md

 The solution is relevant because it fits the unit problem (handling withdrawals in fixed multiples).

+## Step-by-step project guide:
+-You must download the project and open the “src” folder, where you will find the ATM program.
+You can also view the documentation from JavaDocs.

 ## Requirements
 - JDK 8 or higher
 - IntelliJ IDEA (recommended)